matrix-org/matrix.org/content/twim-guide.md

 After joining you should start your post with a mention of the user "TWIM".
 Easiest to do this is to use your client's mention completion feature.
 After that mention everything contained in the message will be part of the entry.
-If you want to post more than one project please split each into an individual entry.
+If you want to post more than one project please split each into individual entries.

 Images and other media are supported as well.
 To add them you should react with `⭕` on your media file.
 Please make sure to do this after your entry so it gets added